Gfuen/AWSSecurityCert/awssecuritystudy.md

 - Code signing for AWS Lambda
     - Sign the code using an AWS Signer profile
     - Package the source code in a zip file and upload it to an S3 bucket
+    - Set the signer profile in the code signing option of the Lambda function

 ## DDOS 101